PradeepaShri/HikedIn/README.md

 # HikedIn

-This simple java play application to support CRUD operations on Hikes and its coreresponding reviews.
+This is a simple java play application to support CRUD operations on Hikes and its corresponding Reviews.

 #### To run the application